 1904 – Gored and Circular Skirts

 The “fit and flare” styling of the first few years faded into the looser gored skirts for the rest of the 1900s.
-This was the era of the Gibson girl style.
+This was the era of the Gibson Girl style.

 In 1905 the circular skirt, cut all in one piece, was the fullest of the skirts at both the waist and hem.

 For most of the 1900s and into the 1910s, the full skirt narrowed again around the waist and hip with a gradual wide hem.
-Having a full /wide hip was made possible by hip pads, bum rolls, and ruffled petticoats, for those women not naturally padded.
+Having a full /wide hip was made possible by hip pads, bum rolls, and ruffled petticoats, for those women who were not naturally padded.